 Record your CPD

-Your organisation retains responsibility to keep track of your compliance with CPD in order to make an annual CPD declaration.
+Your organisation is responsible for keeping track of your CPD compliance in order to make an annual CPD declaration.

-Organisations apply to the OISC for registration and for continued registration and as part of this process they sign a declaration confirming that their advisers have complied with the CPD requirements.
+Organisations apply to the OISC for registration and for continued registration and as part of this process they sign a declaration confirming that their advisers will comply with the CPD requirements.

 Help with CPD requirements